 By Hal Marcus, Director, Product Marketing, DocuSign

 The California Consumer Privacy Act, often thought of as “California’s GDPR,” is prompting companies across the US to do far more than update their privacy policies.
-Starting January 1, 2020, new requirements will affect thousands of businesses that leverage a wide range of personal data connected to the nearly-40-million California residents, their households, and devices.
+As of January 1, 2020, requirements affect thousands of businesses that leverage a wide range of personal data connected to the nearly-40-million California residents, their households, and devices.
 While there’s no singular roadmap to being “CCPA compliant” (and ongoing amendments to the CCPA text make that a moving target), there is no shortage of strategies to prepare for this new data privacy law.
 And the DocuSign Agreement Cloud can help.

 This information is provided for general information purposes only.
 It does not constitute and is not a substitute for legal advice.